lk-geimfari/lk-geimfari.github.io/_posts/2020-08-24-python-libraries-to-make-your-code-readable-and-maintainable.md

 Features

-- Detailed info on failing assert statements (no need to remember self.assert* names);
+- Detailed info on failing assert statements;
 - Auto-discovery of test modules and functions;
 - Modular fixtures for managing small or parametrized long-lived test resources;
-- Can run `unittest` (including trial) and nose test suites out of the box;
+- Can run `unittest` and nose test suites out of the box;
 - Python 3.5+ and PyPy 3;
 - Rich plugin architecture, with over 315+ external plugins and thriving community;